alikurtulus/fullstack-interview-task/README.md

 - How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
+    - Using authentication and authorization methods.
+Authentication checks user identity.
+This will prevent any unidentified user attacks.
+    Authorization grants access rights to a user or machine.
+Authorisation logic to ensure that only authorized users can access the admin service and its functionalities.
+    - Using TLS or MTLS.
+They help build a network where every interaction between services is secure.
+    - Using monitoring tools.
+This will provide a clearer view of the system and help you locate security issues faster.
+    - Using Encrypt and protect secrets keys.
+Environment Variables should not be exposed within the code.
+We can use AWS Secret Manager or Github Secrets to protect our secret keys.
     2. How would you make this solution scale to millions of records?
+    -  Use a database to store the records so that they can be quickly retrieved in a single query.
+    - Cache the data retrieved frequently to reduce database reads and operational time and costs.
+    - Use Load balancer for microservices aims to distribute incoming network traffic across multiple instances of a service to ensure no single instance is overwhelmed with too much traffic.

     3. What else would you have liked to improve given more time?
+    - Investigate Ramda.js and implement this task with Ramda.js
+    - Write up through documentation on the API usage.
+    - Better error handling to give the clear response for the user.
+    - Add more tests for failing scenarios.

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.